triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-Note: This tutorial is for TensorRT-LLM Backend which is currently under development.
+Note: This tutorial is for TensorRT-LLM Backend which is currently under development so is subject to change.

 ## Pre-build instructions